 Before the advent of microscopic photography, it fell to the varying artistic skills of scientists to show the world what the invisible plants and animals in our oceans looked like.
 One of the most prolific and talented was Ernst Haeckel, an 1800s German zoologist and marine biologist whose groundbreaking sketches of organisms such as zooplankton, diatoms and copepods continue to capture the imagination of science enthusiasts and artists to this day.

 Count among them Monmouth University Professor Pat Cresson, who recently created over 50 works highlighting both microscopic marine organisms and larger sea creatures.
 Cresson presented her collection, The Interface Between Marine Biology and Creative Microscopic Inhabitants of the Sea, in a free public webinar on Nov.
-18 (scroll to bottom of story for video).
-The session was offered as part of the Department of History & Anthropology’s Research and Teaching Pedagogy Seminar Series.
+18. The session was offered as part of the Department of History & Anthropology’s Research and Teaching Pedagogy Seminar Series.

 In an interesting twist, Cresson’s focus on the deep sea started with the CDC.
 In the early days of the COVID-19 pandemic, Cresson was struck by the aesthetic beauty of models showing the virus and began investigating what other infectious diseases looked like.
 This research eventually shifted to imagery depicting the unicellular and microscopic life forms that are abundant in our waters, as Haeckel had famously done before.

 “Art and science are very similar in some perspectives,” Cresson said.
 “Both science and art are human attempts to understand and describe the world around us.
 The subjects and methods have different traditions, and the intended audiences are different, but I think the motivations and goals are fundamentally the same.”